‘TOWIE’ Star Yazmin Oukhellou Shows Some Skin In Skimpy String Bikini

-The Only Way Is Essex bombshell Yazmin Oukhellou commanded the attention of her 427,000 Instagram followers Saturday when she posted a steamy photo of herself rocking a skimpy string bikini.
+The Only Way Is Essex bombshell Yazmin Oukhellou commanded the attention of her 427,000 Instagram followers on Saturday when she posted a steamy photo of herself rocking a skimpy string bikini.

-The sultry summer snap features Yazmin posing in a barely-there swimsuit.
-She’s pictured standing front of a backdrop of lush green trees and a rustic country fence.
+The sultry summer snap features Yazmin posing in a barely there swimsuit.
+She’s pictured standing in front of a backdrop of lush green trees and a rustic country fence.

-Oukhellou’s skimpy, yet fashion forward, swim ensemble consisted of a crisp white two-piece string bikini made from what appears to be a very lightweight fabric.
-The suit featured a flattering green and red floral print that didn’t overpower the white design.
-The reality starlet also wore a matching white floor length duster style cover-up that had the same subtle floral print as the suit.
+Oukhellou’s skimpy, yet fashion-forward swim ensemble consisted of a crisp white two-piece string bikini made from what appears to be a very lightweight fabric.
+The suit featured a flattering green-and-red floral print that didn’t overpower the white design.
+The reality starlet also wore a matching white floor-length, duster-style coverup that had the same subtle floral print as the suit.

-Despite having an overall elegant and ethereal aesthetic, Yazmin definitely still flaunted plenty of skin as the design out the suit left very little to the imagination.
-The suit featured an undersized cross strap halter style top that had a generous center cutout and adjustable chest coverage.
-The television starlet opted to leave the cutout more open, showing off a super generous amount of cleavage and side-boob.
+Despite having an overall elegant and ethereal aesthetic, Yazmin definitely still flaunted plenty of skin as the design of the suit left very little to the imagination.
+The suit featured an undersized cross strap halter-style top that had a generous center cutout and adjustable chest coverage.
+The television starlet opted to leave the cutout more open, showing off a super generous amount of cleavage and sideboob.

-The real shock factor of this suit came from the suits bottom which consisted of a tiny piece of rectangular fabric that left the majority of the brunette beauty’s bikini line exposed.
+The real shock factor of this suit came from the suit’s bottom, which consisted of a tiny piece of rectangular fabric that left the majority of the brunette beauty’s bikini line exposed.
 The bottom also featured extra-long white tie straps that were tied in bows high up on her hips.

 Yazmin accessorized the suit with a sassy pair of silver bedazzled heels.
 She wore her hair long and flowing, parted at the crown with wide set bouncing curls that covered her shoulders.
 She opted for a dewy, summery makeup look with bronzed skin and a rosy pink lip.

-“Unreal,” “stunning,” and “beautiful,” were some of the single word complements her massive following used in the comment section of the Instagram post.
+“Unreal,” “stunning,” and “beautiful,” were some of the single word complements her massive following used in the comments section of the Instagram post.

 “Beautiful woman in a lovely outfit,” one follower gushed.

 This post comes only days after Yazmin publicly announced on Instagram that she would soon be appearing in an upcoming episode of MTV Cribs U.K. Her post included a promo clip for the upcoming season.
-The post did not include any information regarding when her episode would be airing.
-Just that her fans would be seeing her on the show “very soon.”
+The post did not include any information regarding when her episode would be airing, just that her fans would be seeing her on the show “very soon.”

 Unfortunately for fans of her relationship with James Lock, the TOWIE star hasn’t dished much information on whether there is any hope for a rekindling of their flame.